Lu Yen-hsun

-Lu Yen-hsun (盧彥勳; born 14 August 1983) is a Taiwanese tennis coach and a former player, who goes by the nickname Rendy Lu.
+Lu Yen-hsun (盧彥勳; born 14 August 1983) is a Taiwanese tennis coach and a former professional player, who goes by the nickname Rendy Lu.

 He won the most titles on the ATP Challenger Tour in tennis history.
-His favorite surface is hardcourt, though several of his ATP Tour career highlights came on grass, including reaching the quarterfinals of the 2010 Wimbledon Championships.
+His favorite surface was hardcourt, though several of his ATP Tour career highlights came on grass, including reaching the quarterfinals of the 2010 Wimbledon Championships.
+Lu became the first player from Taiwan to break into the ATP top 100 in 2004.

 Juniors

 Lu was an accomplished junior player, reaching as high as No. 3 in the ITF junior singles rankings in February 2001 (and No. 9 in doubles).
 In his junior career, he compiled a singles win–loss record of 80–37 (63–34 in doubles) and defeated a handful of future ATP stars, including Robin Söderling, Mario Ančić, and Philipp Kohlschreiber.

 His result in Junior Grand Slam events are as follows: